 Compared with the first quarter of 2019, net profit attributable to owners of the Bank fell by Baht 1,357 million.
-Non-interest income fell by Baht 3,754 million in this quarter due mainly to a net loss from financial instruments measured at Fair Value Through Profit or Loss (FVTPL) due to the impact of Covid-19 outbreak on financial and capital markets.
+Non-interest income fell by Baht 3,754 million in this quarter due mainly to a net loss from financial instruments measured at Fair Value Through Profit or Loss (FVTPL) due to the impact of the novel Coronavirus 2019 (COVID-19) outbreak on financial and capital markets.
 Net interest income rose by Baht 1,521 million.